cvyl/cvyl/README.md

 <h1> cvyl </h1>

 > [!IMPORTANT]
-> **Development has currently been halted**
+> **Development has currently fully halted**
 >
-> > I am currently working on my education and mental health.
-I will not be able to work as much on any GitHub projects.
+> > I am currently working on pursuing my education and mental health.
+I will not be able to work on any GitHub projects.
 > >
 > > You can still contact me via my social media or email if needed.